Customising your themes and palettes

 register = "palette_gray_mc")

-You’ll also see that I’ve used the “register” option of my palette, but also saved it in vector.
-The reason for saving it in the vector is that I often need to use only one of the colours.
-So, I save the individual colours like this:
+You’ll also see that I’ve used the “register” option of my palette but also saved it in a vector.
+The reason for saving it in the vector is that I often need to use only one of the colors.
+So, I save the individual colors like this:

 color_e <- "#D4D4D4"